fallandar/cysmotifsearcher/README.md

 -f                      print results for motifs only to one file (default=each motif to separate file)<br>
 -g                      start with using signalP (input file supposed to be like orfonly_with_M)<br>
 -l LG                   set max length for mature peptide to LG (default=150)<br>
+-k NUM                  remove output sequences that are a subset of other sequences (between spada and cysmotif, NUM is max lg diff for seqs)(default=keep all)<br>
 -n NUM                  set number of threads to NUM (default=1)<br>
 -p,--prefix PREF        set output file prefix to PREF (default=input filename without extension)<br>
 -s                      run spada to get additional cys-rich seqs (should be installed separately, also needs signalP) (default=not active)<br>